 Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve.
 You can type directly into the box, or you can paste text from another source.
 (Approximately 650 words)

-Since I was little, I had always loved performing whether it was through my dancing or figure skating.
-I have lived in South Korea, Indonesia and now the USA and have come to a realization that the entertainment industry can be very competitive and that dancers lack recognition within the industry.
-My goal is to make the dancers in the entertainment industry have more recognition as they are often overshadowed by other celebrities and are just back up dancers for A list celebrities.
-I don’t think they should be only recognized within the dance industry but also the overall entertainment industry.
-I have personally experienced this in the countries that I have lived in before, South Korea, Indonesia and the USA.
-Not only should helping dancers in a certain country get more recognition I also believe that all dancers around the world should all get an equal and empowering amount of opportunities and recognition.
-Even though I loved performing, I didn’t want to make my hobby and passion a job.
+Since I was little, I had always loved performing, whether it was dancing or figure skating.
+I have lived in South Korea, Indonesia, and now the USA, and have realized that the entertainment industry can be very competitive, leaving dancers in lack of recognition within the industry.
+My goal is to make the dancers in the entertainment industry get more recognition as they are often overshadowed by other celebrities and are just back up dancers for A list celebrities.
+I don’t think they should only be recognized within the dance industry but also the overall entertainment industry.
 I didn’t want to be a figure skating coach or a full time choreographing as my full time job.
 Because of that mindset I carried, I continued training figure skating and taking dance classes, making more connections with people in different countries but when I went to university I chose Chemistry instead.